elclanrs/jq-idealforms-old/README.md

 * Fully responsive (AKA adaptive, adapts to the container, no css media queries needed).
 * Keyboard support.
 * Every input type can be customized including `select`, `radio`, `checkbox` and `file`.
+* Custom datepicker using jQuery UI (with fallback)
 * "On the spot" validation.
 * Localization
 * HTML5 `placeholder` for every browser.